kenandervisagic/quotes/README.md

    - `pr-check.yaml` runs tests and code quality checks

 2. On push to `master`:
+   - `build-deploy-core.yaml` builds and deploys the core application
-   - `build-deploy.yaml` builds and deploys the application
+   - `build-deploy-admin.yaml` builds and deploys the admin dashboard application
    - You can track deployment progress in the Actions tab

 ### API Documentation